beutnagel/Doctype-Validator/readme.md

 #Doctype Validator
-Test to see if an HTML doctype is valid according the W3C specifications.
+Test to see if an HTML doctype is valid according to the W3C specifications.

-##Project Page##
+See more at:
 https://beutnagel.github.io/Doctype-Validator/

+##Installation##

+Install with Composer

+`$ composer require monolog/monolog`

+For the current alpha release

+`{
+	"require": {
+        "beutnagel/doctype-validator": "^0.1.1@alpha"
+    },
+    "minimum-stability": "alpha"
+}`

 ##When is the DOCTYPE required?
 For HTML documents the DOCTYPE is required.